PrestaShop/prestashop.github.io/news/_posts/2017-02-07-announcing-our-2017-release-schedule.md

 In the end, our aim is to keep on improving the codebase, making it stronger and more stable, while adding much-requested features all year long.

+## What's it gonna be?

+So, two new minor versions before summer, and 2 other by year's end, great!

+We have a pretty clear idea of what we want them to be.
+Here is a bird's eye view:

+* 1.7.1.0:
+ * Should be released in March 2017.
+ * Main projects:
+  * General stability and feature improvement.
+  * 1.6-to-1.7 upgrader.
+  * Improved translation scope.
+* 1.7.2.0:
+ * Should be released in June 2017.
+  * Main projects:
+   * Reworked Advanced Stock Management feature.
+   * More to come!
+* 1.7.3.0:
+ * Should be released in September 2017.
+ * Main projects to be determined.
+* 1.7.4.0:
+ * Should be released in December 2017.
+ * Main projects to be determined.

+Do you want to help on a specific topic?
+Let us know!

 <div class="alert alert-info" role="alert">
 <b>About SemVer</b>